-3. Travel
+4. Travel

-The candidates shall limit their campaign travel to attending only District meetings.
-The candidates shall refrain from campaigning at MDS Committee, and Task Force meetings.
+- a.
+The candidates shall limit their campaign travel and electronic appearances to District and Regional meetings.
+The candidates shall refrain from campaigning at MDS Council, Committee and Task Force meetings.

-Candidates shall campaign at only District Society meetings, upon invitation, and only when a forum is available to address the membership.
+- b.
+Candidates shall campaign only at

+District Society or Regional meetings,

+upon invitation, and only when a forum

+is available to address the membership.

+A candidate may attend specialty dental

+organization meetings, regional and

+state and national meetings with the

+understanding that attendance at these

+meetings shall be strictly as an

+individual dental professional and not

+for the purpose of campaigning.
-Candidates shall accept an invitation only if the invitation has been extended to all candidates.

-While a candidate is making a campaign presentation to delegation or a meeting, the other candidate(s) may not be present in the room.

-If a candidate has a commitment as a speaker or presenter at a dental meeting, the candidate should inform the Election Commission of this commitment.
+- c.
+Candidates shall accept an invitation to a district dental society meeting only if the invitation has been extended to all candidates.
+While a candidate is making a campaign presentation to the delegation or membership of the district, the other candidate(s) may not be present in the room. - d.
+If a candidate has a commitment as a speaker or presenter at a dental meeting, the candidate shall inform the Election Commission of this commitment.

-The candidate may attend specialty dental organization meetings of which the candidate is a member and any regional and state dental meetings with the understanding that attendance at these meetings shall be strictly as an individual dental professional and not for the purpose of campaigning.

-4. House of Delegates
+5. House of Delegates

 Each candidate will be given an opportunity to address the House of Delegates before balloting has begun.
+Candidate speeches will be given, determined by random lottery during the House of Delegates and managed by the Election Commission, from a podium on the House floor.
 The speech will be strictly limited to no more than three minutes.
 There will be no question & answer session.